marufHasanQ/cloudSky/README.md

 ## Usage
-To get current weather and forcast of next seven days
+To get current weather and forecast of next seven days

 ```bash
 weather